AmeliaSZK/CoulAdj-Hs/README.md

 "Colour" and "color" will be used interchangeably and arbitrarily in both the code and documentation.

+## Licenses
+The license for the files under the `./tests/` directory is specified in `./tests/LICENSE`.

 # Educational Objectives
 *   Haskell (obviously)
 *   Cabal